yang123vc/qf/README.md

 `func(docid uint64, role, status, message string)`

+### Creating Inspectors

+Inspectors are users who have read access to all the documents in an installation.

+To add a user as inspector add his/her id to `qf.Inspectors`

 ## Upgrading

 After upgrading the code please remember to update the copy of `qffiles` in your project